Cotezzo/be-frontend/README.md

 index.html is the home page, and can be used to visit the other pages with hyperlinks.

-The contact folder contains the "contact me" form that can send emails to me with Formspree.
+The contact folder contains the "contact me" form that can send emails.

 The projects folder contains 4 html with 4 test pages for projects, structured but not completed.